FraunhoferChalmersCentre/real-estate-api/postman-tests/README.md

 # Generate Postman server tests

 When developing a server that implements an OpenAPI Specification (OAS) it is helpful to have simple tests that verify some basic functionality.
-By using a tool called [portman](https://github.com/apideck-libraries/portman), we can from just the OAS automatically create such tests that can be imported into [Postman](https://www.postman.com/).
+By using a tool called [portman](https://github.com/apideck-libraries/portman), we can atuomatically create such tests from the OAS.
+These tests can be imported into [Postman](https://www.postman.com/).

 For each GET path in the OAS, the following tests are generated:
-* Verify that the server responds with a 2xx [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#successful_responses)
+* Verify that the server responds with a 2xx [HTTP status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#successful_responses) (also created for POST requests)
 * Verify that the expected content header is set (usually `application/json`)
 * If JSON is expected in the response:
   - Verify that the body has valid JSON